nattkins/veridity-desci-ethereum/README.md

 ### ✅ What We Have
 - Complete technical specifications and pseudocode for BOTH approaches
-- University partnerships (Cardiff & Imperial)
+- 2 University partnerships - more to follow
-- Grant applications submitted ($60,000 Ethereum Foundation)
+- 1 Grant applications submitted - more to follow
 - Fraud detection algorithms designed (Francesca Gino case study)
 - Economic model validated ($2.50 → $10B scaling path)
 - No-code workflow specifications for rapid deployment